 With ADSys, policies can be applied to Ubuntu clients at boot and login, privileges can be granted and revoked, and remote script execution can be automated.
-ADSys also comes with administrative templates (ADMX and ADML) for all supported versions of Ubuntu.
+Administrative templates (ADMX and ADML) are provided for all supported versions of Ubuntu.

-System administrators can use ADSys to apply familiar skills and tools for managing Windows machines to the management of Ubuntu machines.
+System administrators can use ADSys to apply their skills and tools for managing Windows machines using Microsoft Active Directory to the management of Ubuntu machines.